Felix Auger Aliassime defeats Dan Evans 6-4 6-1 6-1 in the Australian Open singles final.

 The warnings went unheeded, and Evans eventually crashed the ball into the net to hand the first set to his younger opponent after failing to convert two break points.

-Evans’ rage reached a boiling point before the start of the fourth game of the final set, when he slammed his racket against the players bench, crumpling it beyond use.
+Evans’ rage reached a boiling point before the start of the fourth game of the final set, when he slammed his racket against the players bench, crumpling it beyond repair.

-Evans was unable to summon the reserves to turn the game around in front of Andy Murray, who knows a thing or two about epic comebacks.
+Evans was unable to summon the reserves to turn this round in front of Andy Murray, who knows a thing or two about epic comebacks.

 Auger Aliassime, 21, dominated the second set and was on the verge of bagging Evans, but the Brit’s humiliation was averted in the seventh game.